Side Event for UNGA 80: Free Haiti from Violence and Promote Transformative Change

 Purpose:

 Although refugees flee because of real dangers to their lives, their path for safety and security, is laden with perilous challenges including criminality, discrimination, gender-based violence, environmental threats, and exclusion.
 In addition, some refugees, especially women and girls, risk falling prey to human trafficking and other forms of exploitation.
-The plight of refugees is not over even when they reach safe borders refugees may face daily racism, xenophobia, and discrimination.
-To this end, we held a discussion on World Refugee Day to reflect on the perils and challenges refugees face, and to discern strategies for security, objectivity, and a path for self-sufficiency.
+In fact, if their countries were considered safe, most who flee would prefer to develop their lives in their home countries.
+To this end, we held a discussion to discern strategies for security, objectivity, and a path for self-sufficiency.

 Since the adoption of the resolution, the international community gives special recognition to World Humanitarian Day.
 The purpose is to call attention to the personal commitment of humanitarian workers, especially those aid workers serving in difficult and even life-threatening conditions to ensure assistance and delivery of food, clothing, medicine, and even mental health support to the most vulnerable.